yemoalakija/just-phone/README.md

 ## Technical

-* Inspiration regarding this project was taken from Django Walkthrough project and personal vibes to always wanting to create a blog website.
+* This project drew inspiration from Travis e-commerce project and my personal passion for creating a streamlined online store where customers can purchase phones and gadgets.
+The implementation of the `paypal api` allows for secure and convenient payment processing.

-* There are still more functions I will continue to explore and improve on this project in the future.
+* I am committed to continuously enhancing and expanding the functionality of this project in the future.
+Thank you for your support.

 # Acknowledgements

-This site was created for Portfolio Project #4 (Full-Stack Tolkin) - Diploma in Full Stack Software Development Diploma at the [Code Institute](https://www.codeinstitute.net).
-I would like to thank my mentor [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/) for relevant feedback during the project.
+This site was created as part of Portfolio Project #5 (Full-Stack Tolkin) for the Diploma in Full Stack Software Development at the [Code Institute](https://www.codeinstitute.net).
+I would like to express my gratitude to my mentor [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/) for providing valuable feedback throughout the project.

 *Adeyemo Alakija, 2024*